 This goes for businesses that aren’t solely interested in selling educational courses, too, as it can help direct your prospects to other services or products, especially if they’re impressed by what you have to share or to offer in terms of teaching.

 When you’re creating content that you intend to give away for free, remember that this doesn’t equate to being cheap or that you shouldn’t put just as much effort into it as you would when creating your paid courses.
 Think of it as a chance to showcase what you know.

 A valuable bonus addition you could include at the start of your course is a live Q&A where students can ask questions about the course and what they can expect from it, which could also be beneficial information for you to know.
-You can host this by setting up a live stream video which allows your students to interact with you in real time.
+You can host this by setting up a live stream video that allows your students to interact with you in real-time.

 Choosing a Platform

-Your options are to choose one of the many marketplace options, such as Khan Academy, Udacity, or Udemy, or you can use a course platform like LearnWorlds to build your own.
+Your options are to choose one of the many online course marketplaces, such as Khan Academy, Udacity, or Udemy, or you can use a course platform like Kajabi, LearnWorlds, Thinkific, Teachable, to build your own.

 Alternatively, you can use WordPress plugins to create your own online course, but these can also be limiting in terms of the features they provide for standalone platforms.

 Due to the solitary nature of online learning, creating an online learning environment with a community that your students can be a part of can boost the success of your course.

 By providing a safe space for students to comment, ask questions, or communicate and socialize with each other, a learning community can hugely improve the learning experience as it can be both educationally and personally beneficial and fulfilling.